amqp-node/amqplib/doc/channel_api.md

 `ChannelModel` or rejected with a sympathetically-worded error (in en_US).

+Supplying a malformed URI will cause `connect()` to throw an exception; other problems, including refused and dropped TCP connections, will result in a rejected promise.
+Note that RabbitMQ, per the AMQP specification, will close the socket in the case of an authentication failure, making a dropped connection ambiguous (it will also wait a few seconds before doing so).

 ##### Heartbeating

 If you supply a non-zero period in seconds as the `heartbeat`